 Aurora Jelly Bean, Pink Jelly Bean, Pink Stonecrop

-Sedum rubrotinctum 'Aurora', also known as Sedum x rubrotinctum 'Aurora', is a low-growing, evergreen, perennial succulent with striking, jellybean-shaped, pink leaves, fading into pale green or white shades.
+Sedum rubrotinctum 'Aurora', also known as Sedum x rubrotinctum 'Aurora', is a low-growing succulent with striking, jellybean-shaped, pink leaves that fade to pale green or white shades.
 It grows up to 6 inches (15 cm) tall and spreads up to 3 feet (90 cm) wide.
-The flowers are small, star-shaped, yellow and appear in clusters in summer.
+Flowers are small, star-shaped, yellow, and appear in clusters in summer.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).